-A number of ancient cultures believed that the Earth was flat because, simply, they didn’t know any better.
-But today, there remain people who still believe that the Earth is flat, despite centuries of evidence proving the contrary.
+A number of ancient cultures believed that Earth is flat because, simply, they didn’t know any better.
+But incredibly, there remain people today who still believe that the Earth is flat, despite centuries of evidence proving the contrary.

 So, why do people believe this, and is it even worth getting into a debate over?

-Surprisingly, while there are mountains of proof, the discussion around the idea of a "flat Earth" has nothing at all to do with evidence at all.
+Surprisingly, while there are mountains of proof, the discussion around the idea of a "flat Earth" has nothing to do with evidence at all.

 And it all starts with the horizon.